 For the Basil Cream

-1. In a sealable container, add 200g cream and whole basil leaves together.
+In a sealable container, add 200g cream and whole basil leaves together.

-2. Cover and put in the fridge for 5 hours.
+Cover and put in the fridge for 5 hours.
 After that time, remove the basil leaves and discard

-3. Add the icing sugar to the cream and whisk to stiff peaks.
+Add the icing sugar to the cream and whisk to stiff peaks.
 (I find it easiest here to transfer into a piping bag, and set aside.

 Regular Instructions

-1. Melt the chocolate in the microwave, on a double boiler, in a bowl nestled inside a pot on the stove top (making sure not to get any water in) or however you normally melt chocolate.
+Melt the chocolate in the microwave, on a double boiler, in a bowl nestled inside a pot on the stove top (making sure not to get any water in) or however you normally melt chocolate.

-2. While it's melting, whisk the egg whites to stiff peaks, adding the sugar slowly as you whisk, then put the egg whites in the fridge.
+While it’s melting, whisk the egg whites to stiff peaks, adding the sugar slowly as you whisk, then put the egg whites in the fridge.

-3. Next, whisk the cream to stiff peaks, and place in the fridge.
+Next, whisk the cream to stiff peaks, and place in the fridge.

-4. Finally, in a large bowl add the vanilla extract to the egg yolks and mix until smooth.
+Finally, in a large bowl add the vanilla extract to the egg yolks and mix until smooth.
 Pour the melted chocolate slowly in to the egg yolks, stirring all the time.

-5. Next, add the cream to the egg and chocolate mix, and stir till it's all combined.
+Next, add the cream to the egg and chocolate mix, and stir till it’s all combined.

-6. Finally fold in the egg whites.
+Finally fold in the egg whites.
 Do not beat, whisk or over stir this as doing so will cause the mousse to collapse.
 Follow instructions below for combining.

-Thermomix® Instructions
+Thermomix Instructions

-1. These instructions are for one bowl.
+These instructions are for one bowl.
 If you have two, melt the chocolate in one and do the whisking in the other.

-2. Place the egg whites and sugar in the Thermomix® bowl and whisk with the butterfly speed 4 about 1 minute.
-Keep an eye on it - the freshness of your eggs and the temperature will affect how long you need to whisk this for, and you don't want it to collapse again, so just stop when you reach stiff peaks.
+Place the egg whites and sugar in the Thermomix bowl and whisk with the butterfly speed 4 about 1 minute.
+Keep an eye on it – the freshness of your eggs and the temperature will affect how long you need to whisk this for, and you don’t want it to collapse again, so just stop when you reach stiff peaks.

-3. Scoop into a bowl and set aside in the fridge
+Scoop into a bowl and set aside in the fridge

-4. Wash out the bowl and dry thoroughly.
+Wash out the bowl and dry thoroughly.

-5. Pour the cream in and add the butterfly again.
+Pour the cream in and add the butterfly again.
 Whisk the cream for about 30 seconds/speed 4.
-Again, keep an eye on it - freshness of cream and starting temperature of cream will affect how long it needs to be whisked for.
-You don't want butter!
+Again, keep an eye on it – freshness of cream and starting temperature of cream will affect how long it needs to be whisked for.
+You don’t want butter!

-6. Set aside the cream, and wash and dry the bowl.
+Set aside the cream, and wash and dry the bowl.

-8. Heat to 50C/Speed 2/ 3 minutes.
+Heat to 50C/Speed 2/ 3 minutes.
 Meanwhile in a large bowl, mix the egg yolk and vanilla extract and stir to combine.
 When the chocolate is melted pour in a thin stream whisking together.
-(Don't pour the egg into the hot chocolate or you'll end up with scrambled eggs.)
+(Don’t pour the egg into the hot chocolate or you’ll end up with scrambled eggs.)

-9. Add the cream to the bowl, whisking to combine.
+Add the cream to the bowl, whisking to combine.

-10. Finally, add the egg whites and gently fold them in.
-If you whisk or stir too vigorously you'll knock all the air out of the egg whites and your mousse will fall flat.
+Finally, add the egg whites and gently fold them in.
+If you whisk or stir too vigorously you’ll knock all the air out of the egg whites and your mousse will fall flat.

 To Finish

-1. Smaller ramekins or glasses are better for this desert as it is very rich.
+Smaller ramekins or glasses are better for this desert as it is very rich.

-2. Place a layer of chocolate mousse in your serving dish and flatten out.
+Place a layer of chocolate mousse in your serving dish and flatten out.

-3. Next you need a layer of basil.
+Next you need a layer of basil.
 I find piping it around the edges first then in through the centre the easiest, before adding a final layer of chocolate.
-If you're confident in your piping skills, pipe a pattern of the basil cream on top - I messed it up first time, so scooped it up again, hence mine looks a bit chocolatey.
+If you’re confident in your piping skills, pipe a pattern of the basil cream on top – I messed it up first time, so scooped it up again, hence mine looks a bit chocolatey.

-4. You can serve it immediately for a light and fluffy mousse, but it's equally delicious, if a bit denser and less airy a few hours later.
+You can serve it immediately for a light and fluffy mousse, but it’s equally delicious, if a bit denser and less airy a few hours later.

 We’re still learning about France this week, and another recipe from the France: Food and Celebrations* book that we’ve been using that we just had to try is the Chocolate Mousse.
 According to the Frenchling in this book, this dessert is only for special ocassions, but a great thing about it is that it’s really simple to make.

-I think if you have two Thermomix® bowls this is the simplest recipe in the world.
-I just have the one and it’s still dead simple, just requires a bit of a wash inbetween.Easy French Chocolate Mousse
+I think if you have two Thermomix bowls this is the simplest recipe in the world.
+I just have the one and it’s still dead simple, just requires a bit of a wash inbetween.

-Of course I am trying to teach the kids to cook without the Thermomix® too, so there’s a bit of ‘elbow grease’ required in three sets of whisking, but that’s good for them too.
+Of course I am trying to teach the kids to cook without the Thermomix too, so there’s a bit of ‘elbow grease’ required in three sets of whisking, but that’s good for them too.
 They used the Annabel Karmel Casdon Baking Set which has a fabulous bowl and whisk, perfectly child sized and very effective in whisking.

-I had each girl responsible for her own whisking ingredients while I did the chocolate, but managing kids whisking liquids doesn’t leave much time for photo taking!Easy French Chocolate Mousse
+I had each girl responsible for her own whisking ingredients while I did the chocolate, but managing kids whisking liquids doesn’t leave much time for photo taking!

 The original recipe calls for three hours in the fridge, but I’m not convinced by that.
 After an hour the mouse was almost more of a pudding, whereas initially upon finishing it, I couldn’t resist tucking in a little had to perform a taste test and it was very light and airy.